Deadpikle/macOS-Rich-Text-Editor/README.md

 Credits
 -------------------------

-Original Rich Text Editor code by aryaxt at [iOS Rich Text Editor](https://github.com/aryaxt/iOS-Rich-Text-Editor). `WZProtocolInterceptor` is from [here](http://stackoverflow.com/a/18777565/3938401).
+Original Rich Text Editor code by [aryaxt](https://github.com/aryaxt) at the [iOS Rich Text Editor repo](https://github.com/aryaxt/iOS-Rich-Text-Editor). `WZProtocolInterceptor` is from [this SO post](http://stackoverflow.com/a/18777565/3938401).